Axwabo/Soundboword/README.md

 Click 🟦 to stop the sound.

-Click 🔁 to toggle looping.
+Click ⚡ to assign a shortcut using any of the active [input methods](#input-methods)

 [//]: # (TODO: sound setup guide)